Practice Unusual with Flashcards, Spelling and Quizzes

 The adjective 'unusual' can be deconstructed into its root word, 'usual.'
 In this term, the prefix 'un-' is used to negate or reverse the quality of being 'usual.'
 'Usual' has its origins in the Latin word 'usualis,' derived from 'usus,' meaning 'use' or 'custom.'
 Over time, 'usual' evolved in the English language to describe something that conforms to common practice, habit, or custom, and is considered ordinary or typical.
 Consequently, 'unusual' signifies the opposite, denoting something that deviates from the norm or what is commonly expected or seen, often implying a sense of rarity, peculiarity, or uniqueness.
 Its etymology is deeply rooted in the historical development of 'usual' and the use of 'un-' to convey the absence of commonness or ordinariness.

-Find the meaning of unusual
+Find the correct meaning of the adjective unusual:

 Try Again!